paleo-data/paleo-data.github.io/collections/_how-to-guides/start-using-symbiota.md

 ### 2) Learn how to manage specimen data using Symbiota
 Carefully review [this guide](/knowledge-hub/how-to-guides/manage-data-about-specimens-using-symbiota) before contributing fossil specimen data to a Symbiota portal.

-{: .notice--info }
+{: .notice--success }
 If you maintain existing digital catalog records in a spreadsheet, this information can be imported into Symbiota.
-Data providers should review the [data formatting guide](/knowledge-hub/how-to-guides/how-to-manage-data-about-specimens-using-symbiota#bulk-data-import) prior to ingesting fossil specimen records into Symbiota.
+Data providers should review the [data formatting guide](/knowledge-hub/how-to-guides/manage-data-about-specimens-using-symbiota#bulk-data-import) prior to ingesting fossil specimen records into Symbiota.

 ### 3) Develop a digitization workflow
-Once oriented to Symbiota's key features and requirements for managing fossil specimen data, [this guide](/knowledge-hub/how-to-guides/how-to-develop-a-digitization-workflow-in-symbiota) will help you develop a strategy for digitizing your fossil specimens using a Symbiota portal.
+Once oriented to Symbiota's key features and requirements for managing fossil specimen data, [this guide](/knowledge-hub/how-to-guides/develop-a-digitization-workflow-in-symbiota) will help you develop a strategy for digitizing your fossil specimens using a Symbiota portal.